cloudflare/cloudflare-docs/content/dns/foundation-dns/_index.md

 * Advanced nameservers that provide:
     * More consistent nameserver assignment
     * Strategically distributed IPs to increase resiliency
-    * Reduced exposure to incidents and effects of software regression
+    * Reduced exposure to incidents and or software regression
 * DNSSEC keys unique to your account
 * GraphQL analytics